-The mentor/student team must submit the completed application to the Undergraduate Research Program office in 200-I Lindner Hall by 5 p.m. on the date of the deadline.
+The mentor/student team must submit the completed application to the Undergraduate Research Program office in Powell Building 108 by 4 p.m. on the date of the deadline.

 Note: To receive any support from the Undergraduate Research Program, including being accepted to SURF, applicable approval from the Institutional Review Board (IRB) must be in place before any data collection from human subjects takes place.
 View the IRB website for more information about this requirement.